rdlauer/articles/blues/pibird/pibird-post.md

 	sudo apt-get install -y i2c-tools

-Ensure the Notecard is detected by our RPi by running:
+Later on after the Notecarrier Pi HAT is set up, we can ensure the Notecard is detected by our RPi by running:

 	sudo i2cdetect -y 1

-You should see `17` in the output provided.
+We should see `17` in the output provided.
 This means the Notecard responded at `0x17`, which is the I2C address the Notecard uses.

 	pi@raspberrypi:~ $ sudo i2cdetect -y 1
 	     0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f